1920 Facts, Fun Trivia and History

-Jimmy, a canary, had a funeral procession was led by a 15 piece band, a white hearse to carry the body, and two coaches for 2 miles that was viewed 10,000 people along the funeral route.
+Jimmy, a canary, had a funeral procession led by a 15-piece band, a white hearse to carry the body, and two coaches for 2 miles that 10,000 people along the funeral route viewed.

 Thomas Edison pranked The American Magazine (and its readers) by claiming that he had invented a phone that could contact the spirit world.